EldricArlo/Arachne/README.md

 A modern, cross-platform YouTube video downloader built with **Electron**, **Python/Flask**, **yt-dlp**, and **FFmpeg**, featuring a powerful and flexible graphical user interface.

 ![Application Screenshot](assets/screenshot.png)
-*(This is a placeholder, please be sure to replace it with an actual screenshot of your application)*

 ---